ofnote/gestop/README.md

 ### Gestures

 1. Mouse control -> Move index finger
-2. Left Click -> Thumb and index straight, other fingers bent (i.e. the hand gesture for the number 7)
+2. Mouse Down -> Thumb and index straight, other fingers bent (i.e. the hand gesture for the number 7)

+E.g. A left click can be performed by performing and the mouse down and gesture and immediately returning to the open hand to register a single left mouse button click.

 ### Requirements